pxl-pshr/GlitchNodes/README.md

 GlitchNodes is a collection of image processing nodes designed for ComfyUI that specializes in creating glitch art and retro effects.

 These are highly experimental and may break or even error.
-You are more than wlecome to contribute to the repo.
+You are more than welcome to contribute to the repo.

                           :::!~!!!!!:.